Vivendi closes SFR sale, to repay bond debt

 Numericable plans to make SFR its flagship brand and displace Orange as France's biggest mobile and broadband operator, Chief Executive Eric Denoyer said in an interview published online after the announcement.

-The cable company - now France's second-ranked telecoms operator - aims to double its fiber-optic coverage to 12 million households by 2017, Denoyer told French daily Le Figaro.
+The cable company - now France's second-ranked telecoms operator - aims to double its fibre-optic coverage to 12 million households by 2017, Denoyer told French daily Le Figaro.

 It will also expand high-speed 4G mobile broadband coverage from 50 percent of the domestic population to 70 percent, he was quoted as saying.
 "We're making up for lost time."